fsantanna/pingus/ceu/README.md

 and
 from the check box to the configuration manager @NN(loop_21,-,loop_22).

-When the *Option* screen terminates, the connections break automatically.
+When the *Option* screen terminates, the connections break automatically since the body is automatically aborted.

 Note that the implementation in Céu does not check event emits to break the dependency cycle and prevent infinite execution.
-Due to the [stack-based execution for internal events][ceu_stack] in Céu, programs with mutually-dependent events cannot create infinite execution loops.
+Due to the [stack-based execution for internal events][ceu_stack] in Céu, programs with mutually-dependent events do not create infinite execution loops.

 <a name="signaling-summary"/>
 <br/>